thecodeteam/mosaicme/README.md

 An **Engine** worker takes over and downloads the image and builds the mosaic using [Metapixel](https://www.complang.tuwien.ac.at/schani/metapixel/).
 After a few minutes, once the mosaic is done, the Engine uploads the image to the object store (Swift, S3), attaching the requester information as object metadata.
 Afterwards, it notifies the **Publisher** and **Cacher** services.

-The **Publisher** service sends a tweet mentioning the user that requested the mosaic with the mosaic thumbnail attached and a link to the MosaicMe website to see the full-resolution mosaic.
+The **Publisher** service sends a tweet via the **Twitter REST API** mentioning the user that requested the mosaic with the mosaic thumbnail attached and a link to the MosaicMe website to see the full-resolution mosaic.

 ![Tweet Mosaic result](images/tweet-mosaic-result.png)